 - Demographic (Full name, date of birth, address) and insurance information

 Step 2: Prepare your home environment for your telehealth appointment

-- Set-up phone, tablet, or computer (whatever means you are using to telehealth; this only requires a device with internet access and a webcam.)
+- Set up phone, tablet, or computer (whatever means you are using for telehealth; this only requires a device with internet access and a webcam.)
 You may use another individual to hold the device.

 - Quiet area (limit background noise)

-- Depending on what your area of care is, you may be asked to sit, stand, and/or lay down.
-Be prepared to be in these positions with an appropriate camera set up.
-If you have any questions regarding set-up needs please connect with your provider prior to your scheduled appointment date/time.
+- Depending on your area of care, you may be asked to sit, stand, and/or lay down.
+Be prepared to be in these positions with an appropriate camera setup.
+Please contact your provider before your scheduled appointment date/time if you have any questions regarding set-up needs.

 (If you will be connecting via cell phone, request a text message invitation.
 If you are connecting via I-pad or laptop, an email invitation may be easier).

 Step 3: Near the scheduled appointment time, you will receive an email or text message from the provider with a link invitation to your telehealth appointment.
 The link will work with Chrome, Firefox, and Safari Browsers (does not work with Internet Explorer).
 See below for an example of the email you will receive from your provider.

 Hello, this is Mrs. Speros – please join me for a secure video call:

 Use a computer or device with a good internet connection and webcam.
 If you run into issues connecting, restart your computer or check out the Doxy.me HTTP://help.doxy.me simple, free, and secure telemedicine powered by https://doxy.me.